juicedata/juicefs-csi-driver/docs/en/administration/going-production.md

   * Since v0.24, the CSI Driver supports [customizing](../guide/configurations.md#customize-mount-pod) all aspects of the Mount Pod, so you can modify `terminationGracePeriodSeconds`.
 By using [`preStop`](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#container-hooks), you can ensure that the Mount Pod waits for data uploads to finish before exiting, as demonstrated below:

     :::warning
     * After `preStop` is configured, if the write cache is not uploaded successfully, the Mount Pod will wait for the time set by the `terminationGracePeriodSeconds` parameter and cannot exit for a long time.
-This will affect the normal execution of certain operations (such as upgrading Mount Pod).
+This will affect the normal execution of certain operations (such as upgrading the Mount Pod).
 Please fully test and understand the corresponding risks;
     * Neither of the above two solutions can **fully guarantee** that all write cache data will be uploaded successfully.
     :::